| | Rick Kretschmer's License Plate Archives

 plate number 0000Z.
 Once plate number 9999Z was reached, the format changed to

-00000 PD and
+00000 P D and

 started at that actual number.
 Both versions of person with disability plates have the same web site

+addresses at the bottom of the plate as do regular passenger car plates.
 Person with disability plates switched from having a recessed sticker well to having a state map

 outline in the upper left corner at about plate number

-72000 PD.
-However, plates in the 98000 number
+72000 P D. However, plates in the 98000 number

 series with a sticker well are known to be in use.
 Apparently, the 98000 series (and likely eventually also the